phbillet/LLMs-basic_linear_algebra/problem_3.md

 ![alt text](pictures/pb3_tot_bard_3_1.png)
 ![alt text](pictures/pb3_tot_bard_3_2.png)

+**Notes:**
+- Bard transforms the text into equations and gets lost in reasoning
+- the second suggestion of Bard is very interesting, the second expert finds that there is no solution, but the this suggestion is wrongly rejected
+- the tree-of-thought technique hasn't helped Bard at all.

 ### GPT 3.5
 #### First try
 ![alt text](pictures/pb2_cot_GPT_1.png)
 #### Second try
 ![alt text](pictures/pb2_cot_GPT_2.png)

+**Notes:**
+- GPT 3.5 transforms the text into equations, it finds the solution and properly concludes at least in the second suggestion
+- the second one is false, because GPT 3.5, it gets lost in the comutations
+- the tree-of-thought technique has helped GPT 3.5 at least a little.

 ## Cramer's rule prompting with verification of the solution
 The prompt is: